MazamaScience/air-monitor/README_dev.md

 ## Testing

+### VSCode

+Using VSCode, you can do interactive testing by loading a file with javascript commands, setting breakpoints and then starting the debugger.
+Be sure to select "Run Current File" before hitting the "Start Debugging" button.

+### UVU

-For ES 6 modules, [uvu](https://www.npmjs.com/package/uvu) is recommended.
+For ES 6 modules, [uvu](https://www.npmjs.com/package/uvu) is the recommended test framework.

 Install uvu as a dev dependency: